cory0417/data-science-S2023/challenges/c04-gapminder-assignment.md

   generally when a country is more economically flourishing, basic survival needs and medical needs would be better fulfilled.
-- To validate my assumptions, I first made a scatter plot of `lifeExp` vs `gdpPercap` and saw a monotonic positive correlation between the two variables.
+- To validate my assumptions, I first made a scatter plot of `lifeExp` vs `gdpPercap` and saw a non-linearly increasing relationship between the two variables.

 ``` r
 df_life_gdp <-